NickParks/MixBreak/README.md

 ## Installation

-Head over to the [Releases Tab](https://github.com/NickParks/MixBreak/releases) and download the latest version!
+Head over to the [Releases Tab](https://github.com/NickParks/MixBreak/releases) and download the latest `MixBreak.exe` version!

 ## Usage
 When you first open the program, it will run a "first run" setup where you enter how often you want to run ads.
 Please note Mixer has a hard set rule that one AD can only be run every 15 minutes.
 We will automatically set this if you choose a value below that.